Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 Focus Keyword

-The primary keyword or phrase that a piece of content is optimized for, reflecting the main topic and search intent.
+The primary keyword or focus phrase targeted in a piece of content.
+This keyword is used to reflect the main topic and search intent of the content.

 G